Aider-AI/aider/docs/unified-diffs.md

 code with comments
 like "...add logic here...".

-Aider also has a new "laziness" benchmark suite designed to both provoke and quantify lazy coding.
+Aider's new "laziness" benchmark suite designed to both provoke and quantify lazy coding.
 It consists of
 89 python refactoring tasks
 which tend to make GPT-4 Turbo lazy and write comments like
-"...include the original method body...".
+"...include original method body...".

 This new laziness benchmark produced the following results with `gpt-4-1106-preview`:

 - **GPT-4 Turbo only scored 20% as a baseline** using aider's existing "SEARCH/REPLACE block" edit format.
 It outputs "lazy comments" on 12 of the tasks.
 - **Aider's new unified diff edit format raised the score to 61%**.
 Using this format reduced laziness by 3X, with GPT-4 Turbo only using lazy comments on 4 of the tasks.
-- **It's worse to add a prompt that the user is blind, has no hands, will tip $2000 and fears truncated code trauma.**
+- **It's worse to add a prompt that says the user is blind, has no hands, will tip $2000 and fears truncated code trauma.**

 These widely circulated "emotional appeal" folk remedies produced worse benchmark scores.